kdeldycke/kevin-deldycke-blog/content/posts/e107-importer-wordpress-plugin-v1-0-released.md

 After
 [3 years in limbo](http://kevin.deldycke.com/2008/01/e107-to-wordpress-migration-v09-plug-in-released/),
-here is a new stable version of my e107 Importer plugin for WordPress, proudly numbered 1.0 ! :)
+here is a new stable version of my e107 Importer plugin for WordPress, proudly numbered 1.0! :)

 This is the first time this plugin is
 [available on the official WordPress plugin repository](http://wordpress.org/extend/plugins/e107-importer/).
-This means easy upgrades for you ! :)
+This means easy upgrades for you! :)

 I've heavily updated the plugin to use the latest WordPress import framework, so everything is now cleanly integrated.